lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 When the collection has a single shard, N will be 0 e.g. _user1___0_.**

 ## Security trimming stage (Query time)
 After the connector run, the documents are ready for testing query security trimming.
+Configure the GST stage at the `Query Workbench -> Add a Stage` tab:

+Add the Graph Security Trimming stage and configure as the following:
+- Set _Join Field_ to _lw_acl_ss.
+- Set _Join Method_ to topLevelDV.

+Test which documents _user2_ have access to:
+- Add a parameter to the Query Workbench (in the upper right corner of the Query Workbench screen): {username,user2}
+- Run the query _id:doc*_ and verify that only _doc2_ is retrieved since only group1 (which doesn’t include user2) is granted to see doc1.

+Test which documents _user1_ have access to:
+- Change the username parameter of the Query Workbench to _user1_.
+- Run the query _id:doc*_ and verify that both _doc1_ and _doc2_ are retrieved because _doc2_ is permitted to _group2_ which includes _user1_ and _doc1_ is permitted to _group1_ which also includes user1.

 ## Multiple Shard Collections

-## Deleting Access Documents
+## Deleting Control Access Documents

 ## Code Observations